 With challenge comes great opportunity

 Good business leaders will have seen the great benefits that the past few months have afforded them.
 Keep with me here.
 Now, of course it’s been hugely challenging for most of us with the uncertainty and at times a dark cloud over our futures.
 But it has allowed leaders a great experiment on a mass scale.
-Here they’ve been able to witness how their teams adapt, work in different environments and what gaps there are that need filling and attention.
+Here they’ve been able to witness how their teams adapt, work in different environments and find the gaps for filling and attention.
 This learning should be the basis of their new structure and work ethic.

 Let’s start with the positives.
 The lockdown has highlighted that teams can work remotely and productively when not physically in a work environment.
 I very much hope this will instill the inclusion of flexible working as the norm.
 I’ve spoken at length against the idea that we all need to be sat at a desk for 40 hours a week to be productive.
 It has allowed team members to excel in this new environment and take ownership of projects, demonstrate leadership qualities and adapt quickly.

 As for the negatives, there will be a few.
-Consider gender equality in the workplace and the generational preferences of your workforce – home working isn’t for everyone.
-I’ll elaborate on these points as the discussion on a Covid-19 panel with Enterprise Nation recently uncovered some interesting perspectives.
+Consider gender equality in the workplace and the generational preferences of your workforce.
+Don’t forget that home working isn’t for everyone.
+I elaborated on these points during a discussion on a Covid-19 panel with Enterprise Nation which recently uncovered some interesting perspectives.

 Equality, diversity, inclusion – how does this pan out?

 For those businesses ready to seize the opportunity of change, there’s going to be many positive ways to increase diversity and equality.
-Consider the availability of talented people who aren’t in the 9-5 office workforce but could work from any location with different hours.
-The skills from many parents who want to work flexibly or those who’ve relocated can be better included in your team.
+Consider the availability of talented people who aren’t in the 9-5 office workforce but work from any location with different hours.
+The skills from many parents who want to work flexibly, or those who’ve relocated, can be better included in your team.
 This is much easier without the barriers of travel, conventional hours and spending time in endless meetings.

 What are some of the practicalities to consider of having remote and flexible working?